top of page

 The wine of the month

-During the first fourteen days of each month, NJ Wines presents the wine of the month.
+During the first twenty one days of each month, NJ Wines presents the wine of the month.
 NJ Wines tastes hundreds of wines every month and among them, the wine of the month is chosen.
 The criteria that a wine will qualify as the wine of the month is that it has got at least 3,5 NJP in rating and that it stands out both by its quality and its aroma/flavour complexity.
 The wine shall also be available on the wine market.

 News and other things about wine